Corn Trail, New South Wales: History

-The Corn Trail lies on the traditional lands of the Walbanga people, a group of the Yuin.
-It is almost certain that the route of what would later be known as the Corn Trail generally follows foot pathways used by the local people.
+The Corn Trail lies on the traditional lands of Walbanga people, a group of Yuin.
+It is almost certain that the route of what would later be known as the Corn Trail generally follows foot pathways used by local people.

 The lower reaches of the Buckenbowra River lie in a lush coastal river valley that connects to the Clyde River close to Batemans Bay.
 The valley was colonised in the 1830s.
 At the time, the new settlements on the Southern Tablelands had no direct connection to a coastal port and needed to use the long road to Sydney to obtain supplies and ship produce.
 The Buckenbowra valley provided an easy route from the coast to the base of the Clyde Mountain.
 The Corn Trail was built to ascend the range to reach the Southern Tablelands.
 To maintain suitable gradients, the trail zigzagged across the face of the steeply sloping landforms.
 The trail was constructed using convicts assigned to local landowners.
 It was in use by 1838.

 The trail was only suitable for pack animals—it was too steep for wheeled traffic of any kind—but nonetheless was an important route to the tablelands.
 From the Buckenbowra valley, other trails over low foothills connected the Corn Trail to coastal settlements at Broulee and Moruya.
 The Corn Trail was part of a mail route between Broulee and Braidwood from early 1840.